 The Role of Hand Stitching and Custom Fit

 Unlike machine-made shoes, where the stitching is often standardized and limited to specific areas, handmade footwear benefits from the artisan's ability to modify stitch patterns and densities according to the shoe's design and the customer's needs.
-This personalized approach allows for comfort and support that is difficult to find in mass-produced shoes.
+This personalized approach provides comfort and support that are difficult to find in mass-produced shoes.

 Premium Materials and Attention to Detail